EricaLinaG/Emacsn/README.md

     make test-install

-if all works well, I can then do this.
+This will install and run emacs --debug-init on a fresh install from git. if all works well, I can then do this to update my stable install.

-    make stable-stable
+    make stable-update

-To do a `git pull` and bring it up to date with _origin/master_.
+This does a `git pull` to bring it up to date with _origin HEAD_.
 Followed by a package update.

+__Note: this might not work properly for configurations on branches.__

 ### Emacs boot choices